gardener/gardener/docs/proposals/15-manage-bastions-and-ssh-key-pair-rotation.md

     - [Limitations](#limitations)

 ## Motivation
 `gardenctl` (v1) has the functionality to setup `ssh` sessions to the targeted shoot cluster (nodes).
-To this end, infrastructure resources like VMs, public IPs, firewall rules, etc. have to be created. `gardenctl` will clean up the resources after termination of the `ssh` session (or rather when the operator is done with her work).
+To this end, infrastructure resources like VMs, public IPs, firewall rules, etc., have to be created. `gardenctl` will clean up the resources after termination of the `ssh` session (or rather when the operator is done with her work).
 However, there were issues in the past where these infrastructure resources were not properly cleaned up afterwards, e.g. due to some error (no retries either).
 Hence, the proposal is to have a dedicated controller (for each infrastructure) that manages the infrastructure resources and their cleanup.
 The current `gardenctl` also re-used the `ssh` node credentials for the bastion host.
 While that's possible, it would be safer to rather use personal or generated `ssh` key pairs to access the bastion host.
 The static shoot-specific `ssh` key pair should be rotated regularly, e.g. once in the maintenance time window.
 This also means that we cannot create the node VMs anymore with infrastructure public keys as these cannot be revoked or rotated (e.g. in AWS) without terminating the VM itself.

 Changes to the `Bastion` resource should only be allowed for controllers on seeds that are responsible for it.
 This cannot be restricted when using custom resources.